-'Buy now, pay later' plans: Great way to shop, or a trap?
+'Buy now, pay later' plans: great way to shop, or a trap?

 - Missed payments

-The survey found that more than 50% of users experienced overspending or missed installments.
+The survey found that more than 50 percent of users experienced overspending or missed installments.

 "If you pay really late or not at all," he said, "you could be turned over to collections and that could ding your credit"